Kristina01111000/Drws_site/README.md

 - come up with other ideas for the site if he doesn't have the email list ready
-- see if he knows why peepso won't update automatically, (maybe b/c of the theme?) the justified text doesn't work
+- see if he knows why peepso won't update automatically, (maybe b/c of the theme?)
+- the justified text doesn't work
+- Add some comments in every group so they have people to talk to
+- See if we can move people to a different campaign in constant contact, easily based on when they joined, like 2 weeks then move them to a different campaigns